Mount Tomah Botanic Garden Blue Mountains from the lookout

 The Blue Mountains Heritage Centre is just a short drive away- they have a small gift shop and restrooms.

-• Public transport rating: Bus stops are about 10 minutes walk away.
+• Public transport: Bus stops are about 10 minutes walk away.

 • BBQs: No